 Water is provided for you at each checkpoint.
 You should treat your food the same way you treat your kit and use (eat) it as early as possible during your training, as it’s important to find out what your body responds positively and negatively to.

 For me, the sugary gels wreak havoc on my digestion and dates turned out to be much better for me.
 You as an individual should work out what’s best for you.

 If I were to run the Marathon des Sables again, I would only eat ‘Huel.’
-It is powdered complete nutrition and it would be lighter to bring along and much more convenient to make when you’re exhausted.
+It is powdered complete nutrition from the UK and it would be lighter to bring along and much more convenient to make when you’re exhausted.

 I met people who brought Huel, attesting how easy it made things and I was furious with myself as I am no stranger to this product and bring it along on every mountain expedition.

 What Is The Sleeping Arrangement of The Marathon des Sables?